Moschato: Transport

 The Moschato metro station is served by Athens Metro Line 1, which connects it with Piraeus and central Athens.
-Moschato is also served by the Athens Tram network, and by the bus routes 914, 860, 229, 217, 101, B1, 500, 130, 049, 040, 232, 218, C1, 420 and A1.
+Moschato is also served by the Athens Tram network, and by the bus routes 1 (trolley), 914, 860, 229, 217, 101, B1, 500, 130, 049, 040, 232, 218, 0420 and A1.
+The routes 860, 500, 1 and 218 go only in the city centre the other just pass through Poseidononos and Pireaus ave.

 Culture

 The local fair is held on 6 August every year, festivities starting from the 5th, when the cathedral of Aghia Sotira (Our Christ Saviour) has its religious holiday.

 Moschato is known for its Carnival celebrations held every year approximately two weeks before Clean Monday (Kathara Deytera).
 Festivities for all ages are held throughout the town and more specific at the Tent (Tenta) that the municipal puts up at the Korai Str. square.
 Delegations from many cities across Greece as well as foreign communities take part in this two week festivity.
 Teenagers have the opportunity to take part in a large Treasure/Scavenger Hunt (Kinigi tou Chamenou Thisavrou) which takes place in all of Moschato and lasts for the entire two weeks, engaging into games, singing contests, citywide treasure hunts, masquerade competitions and with the chance of winning prizes, trips, and many other gifts.